fjccoin/BitcoinHelp/README.md

 # BitcoinHelp
-Some helpful tips when dealing with Bitcooin
+Some helpful tips when dealing with Bitcoin

 ## Extracting the Arbitary Text, for a Coinbase transaction, from the block height